-“Cave of the Letters” was the name given by Prof. Yigael Yadin to a cave he excavated in the 1960s in Nahal Hever, deep in the Judean Desert.
-The excavations yielded various items belonging to the Jews escaping the Romans at the last stages of the “Bar-Kokhba Revolt” (132-135 CE).
+Cave of the Letters was the name given by Prof. Yigael Yadin to a cave he excavated in the 1960s in Nahal Hever, a dry riverbed in the southern part of the Judean Desert.
+The excavations yielded various artifacts belonging to the Jews who escaped from the Romans at the last stages of the Bar-Kokhba Revolt (132-135 CE).

 Book an Off-Road Tour to the Cave of the Letters Lookout

 The viewpoint to the “Cave of the Letters” is from a cliff above Nahal Hever, that can only be reached with a 4×4 vehicle.

 Contact us to Inquire about a tour to the viewpoint, and other sites in the area.